1984

 It really was a big success, especially in Germany where it was a Number-One-hit.

-German TV even used the song for reportages about the Olympic Summer Games in 1984.
+German TV even used the song for their coverage of the Olympic Summer Games in 1984.

-In UK it reached number 4.
-Even in the US it was a success, when it reached number
+In the UK it reached No. 4.
+Even in the U.S. it was a success, where it reached No. 13

-13 of the charts.
-The song has since become an anthem for the gay community
+in the charts.
+The song has become an anthem for the gay community there, and is

-and is regularly played at gay establishments and gay pride festivals.
-Some people
+regularly played at gay establishments and gay pride festivals.
+Some people even

-even think that DM changed the American society with this song.
+think that DM changed American society with this song.

 Martin: "It was around that time that things started changing for us in